johnoliveiradev/Sentinel-Risk-OS-Results/README.md

 All metrics and figures are derived solely from the exported CSVs

-Unknown or new regime labels, if present, are surfaced transparently in counts and percentages
+Unknown or new regime labels are surfaced transparently in counts and percentages

-The repository allows inspection of outputs and behavior, not internal mechanics
+The repository enables inspection of outputs and behavior, not internal mechanics

 How to Navigate the Results

-Results are organized by asset and run timestamp using the following structure:
+Results are organized by asset and run timestamp:

-runs
+runs/

-single
+  single/

-ASSET
+    {ASSET}/

-RUN_ID
+      {RUN_ID}/

 Each run folder contains: